-Personal presentation websites are the ones that promote an individual at a creative or professional perspective.
+Personal presentation websites are the ones that promote an individual from a creative or professional perspective.
 Here you can find various portfolios, writers’ and teachers’ blogs, etc.

 Corporate websites are the next level of promotion as they are aimed at presenting the company.
 Their core target audience is clients that buy services and the conversion leads to the deal or contract.
 So, this website has to provide information about the services and flow of work, share the key benefits and company philosophy, show the portfolio and signs of trust such as testimonials and reviews.
 The website should present the corporate brand as credible, reliable, and professional, also giving the potential clients a direct connection to the company representatives.
 What’s more, another segment of target users may include people who would like to work in the company: in this case, the website features information about the team, available vacancies, requirements to the personnel as well as the company activities and events.

 The example of a corporate website of an architectural bureau